qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 :::

 :::{note}
 Since PLD1 is the red channel which is also the default detection color there isn't a quick visual indicator of what is PLD1 positive.
-To resolve this change the default detection color to something else (e.g. blue) via the {menuselection}`Preferences --> Objects --> Default object color`.
+To resolve this, change the default detection color to something else (e.g. blue) via the {menuselection}`Preferences --> Objects --> Default object color`.
 This has been done in the figure above and then returned to the default red color.
 :::

 In this case, we can ignore the **Object filter** (all our detections are cells, so no need to distinguish between them).